Concordance homomorphisms from knot Floer homology: -modified knot Floer homology as a formal construction

 \begin{prop} For $0 \leq t \leq 1$, there is an inequality

 \end{prop}

 \begin{proof} This claim follows from the second construction of the $t$-modified complex, from Lemma~\ref{lem:SecondConstruction}.
-Adapting the corresponing notion for $\Field [U]$-modules, let ${\mathcal A}_{\RRing}(K,s)$ denote the subcomplex of $C_{\RRing }$ generated by the elements satisfying $A\leq s$.
+Adapting the corresponding notion for $\Field [U]$-modules, let ${\mathcal A}_{\RRing}(K,s)$ denote the subcomplex of $C_{\RRing }$ generated by the elements of $C_{\RRing}$ satisfying $A\leq s$.
 There is an inclusion (of subcomplexes over $\RRing$)

 which induces isomorphisms after we tensor with ${\mathcal {R}}^*$.
 Then

 so if $\delta({\mathcal A}_{\RRing}(K,s))=0$, then

 Minimizing over all $s$ with $\delta({\mathcal A}(K,s))=0$, we obtain the claimed inequality. \end{proof}